-As for food donations, inventory (resulting from changes to customers menus or unused emergency supplies, etc.) can be donated within the required hygiene standards for each product.
+Indeed, food products resulting from changes to customers menus, leftovers or unused stocks or unused emergency supplies meals can be donated under the required hygiene conditions specific to each product.

-The coronavirus crisis, and especially the lockdown times, have hit the most vulnerable populations severely.
-Servair is committed to working closely with charities that are striving to provide them with further help.
-The CSR department at the headquarters and Servair 1, Servair 2, PAC, OAT and ServLogistic units have delivered 68 tons of food donations i.e the equivalent of almost 194,000 mealtrays to national non-profit organisations such as Restos du Coeur, the Red Cross, the Food Bank and also to several local organisations through our units in Paris and Martinique catering.
+The Covid-19 crisis is still hitting the most vulnerable.
+Servair remains committed to working closely with charities that are striving to help them further.
+Servair SA donated 39 tons of food products i.e. the equivalent of nearly 111,400 mealtrays, to national nonprofit organisations such as Restos du Coeur and the Red Cross, and also to several local charities.